✓ Progress saved

 This one matters a lot for your valuation.
 Buyers use owner comp as a signal for how much "doctor work" is baked into the practice — and they back it out (or replace it) when calculating what they can pay you.

-Why we separate this out: An associate dentist who replaces you costs ~30% of the production they generate.
+Why we separate this out: An associate dentist who replaces you costs ~30% of the collections they generate.
 Whatever sits above that becomes part of your add-back.
 Don't worry — we'll walk through all of this on the next few screens.

 Total owner comp: